 CENTRAL CRIMINAL COURT.
 TUESDAY .- HIGHWAY ROBBERY .- Alfred Pratt, aged twenty-four, a painter, at Clapham, was indicted for stealing, on the Queen's highway, five sovereigns, from the person of S. Groves.
-The prosecutor, who has long known the prisoner, was in his company on the day named, from morning till past nine at night.
-They were drinking together till three P.M., and went to Clapham, where they reside, and there o'clock, when witness left, to go home.
-The prisoner followed, and thrust him down, and put his hand in his wards returned.
+The prosecutor, who has long known the prisoner, was in his company on the day named, from morning till past said the prisoner pushed all persons alike, whether nine at night.
+They were drinking together till three P.M., and went to Clapham, where they reside, and there they regaled themselves with ale and cigars until nine o'clock, when witness left, to go home.
+The prisoner followed, and thrust him down, and put his hand in his trousers pocket, and drew out his purse, which he afterwards returned.
 Witness found the next day that three sovereigns out of five had been abstracted.
 Quite sure his sovereigns were safe when he was at the public-house.
-The jury, after retiring from the court forty minutes, returned with a verdict of "Acquittal."
-There were symptoms of approbation manifested in the Court on the return of the verdict, in which one of the

-The learned Judge looked at the offender with indiguant astonishment at this breach of duty and decorum, and addressed him as follows :- "I do not know what you mean, 'Sir; I ought to put you into the dock, this is no matter of
+The jury, after retiring from the court forty minutes. returned with a verdict of "Acquittal."
+There were symptoms of approbation manifested in the Court on the return of the verdict, in which one of the astonishment at this breach of duty and decorum, and addressed him as follows .- "I do not know what you mean,